kcleal/dysgu/README.rst

     dysgu filter input.vcf > output.vcf

-Filtering is recommended after any merging has been performed, or if you are analysing only a single sample.
+Filtering is generally recommended after any merging has been performed, or if you are analysing only a single sample.

 If a normal vcf is supplied, then input calls will be removed if they overlap with events in the normal vcf::